 PIPEDA is quite similar to HIPAA, but it covers all personal data, not just medical information.
 The fines are higher as well: they can go up to $100,000 CAD.

 Do you consider building medical insurance app and need a technology partner?Reach out to Langate

 Reasons to Choose Langate for Building Your Medical Insurance App

 Langate offers vertical-specific expertise in healthcare software development.
 With more than 15 years of experience in the industry, we know how to develop a health insurance app that will fit the unique needs of patients, medical workers, and healthcare organizations.

-If you are looking for a health insurance app development company that would provide business advisory services, offer consultations about compliance and quickly hop on the project, contact us!
+If you are looking for a health insurance app development or doctor appointment app development company that would provide business advisory services, offer consultations about compliance and quickly hop on the project, contact us!

 Implementation of an insurance app is an inevitable step for healthcare or insurance companies regardless of their size.
 With this solution and clear understanding of how to build a medical insurance app, both big corporations and private companies can remain relevant in this ever-changing world.

 Even though the development of the health insurance mobile app will take time and money, the benefits for both patients and insurance providers are incredible: reduction in cost, paperwork, and the number of routine tasks, as well as an increase in customer trust and improvements in the company’s productivity- they can focus on growing rather than surviving.